-• Exercise abcontagism regardlass of reason, the effect of which ] Excessive absenteeism, regardless of reason, the effect of which disrupts College operational effectiveness.
+In addition to following the principles and guidelines set forth in the Divine Word College Policy Handbook, employees are expected to honor basic requirements regarding student discipline as set forth in the Student Handbook, the Religious Formation Program documents, and all other College publications and pronouncements regarding student behavior.
+Enumerated below are several illustrations of employee conduct that the College considers inappropriate and unacceptable.
+These illustrations provide specific exemplary causes for the initiation of disciplinary actions and alert employees to certain types of employee conduct violations.
+Such disciplinary actions could include dismissal.
+This list is not meant to be exhaustive.
+6.04.01 Attendance Excessive absenteeism, regardless of reason, the effect of which disrupts College operational effectiveness.
 Repeated unauthorized late arrival or early departure from work or being absent without authorization.
-6.05.02 Behavior - General Theft, embezzlement, misapplication of funds, report or statement with intent to defraud, and falsification of expense accounts.
+6.04.02 Behavior - General Theft, embezzlement, misapplication of funds, report or statement with intent to defraud, and falsification of expense accounts.
 Failure to report that a crime has been committed.
 Failure to report such actions could make the faculty member an accessory after the fact.
 Willful or negligent violation of the Divine Word College Policy Handbook or related directives.
 Conduct that discredits an employee or the College.
 Harassing, coercing, threatening or intimidating other employees or the public the College serves.
 Any act or conduct that is discriminatory in nature toward another person because of race, creed, color, national origin, gender, age, religious beliefs, political affiliations, or sexual orientation not related to job requirements.
-6.05.03 Courtesy In all dealings with students, faculty, administration, staff, visitors, salespersons, etc., employees are expected to be competent, sensitive, patient and personable with genuine interest in everyone with whom the employee comes in contact.
-This sort of professional behavior is all the more essential whenever aggravating or stressful situations arise.
-Professional courtesy further entails that the employees in each office scrupulously respect the rights and responsibilities of the employees in every other College office.
-Courtesy also entails that employees never work in a manner that willfully obstructs or hinders other employees from completing their assigned duties.
-Personal problems between employees will not be allowed to intrude into the employees' work and life here at Divine Word College.
-6.05.04 Regarding Students Dating students or giving the appearance of romantic and/or sexual involvement with students.
-Illegally providing alcoholic beverages, tobacco, or controlled substances to students.
+6.04.03 Courtesy In all dealings with students, faculty, administration, staff, visitors, salespersons, etc., employees are expected to be competent, sensitive, patient and personable with genuine interest in everyone with whom the employee comes in contact.
+This sort of

+- professional behavior is all the more essential whenever aggravating or stressful situations arise. - Professional courtesy further entails that the employees in each office scrupulously respect the rights and responsibilities of the employees in every other College office. - Courtesy also entails that employees never work in a manner that willfully obstructs or hinders other employees from completing their assigned duties. - Personal problems between employees will not be allowed to intrude into the employees' work and life here at Divine Word College.

+6.04.04 | Regarding Students

+- Dating students or giving the appearance of romantic and/or sexual involvement with students. - Illegally providing alcoholic beverages, tobacco, or controlled substances to students. - Participating with or encouraging students in the violation of established curfew. - Sharing College information of a confidential or restricted nature with students.